 Histology reveals spindle cells and osteoblastic cells in a calcified osteoid matrix.
 It is thought...

 Ovarian vein syndrome is a relatively rare condition where a dilated ovarian vein (ovarian venous varix) causes notching, dilatation, or obstruction of the ureter.
-This is usually secondary to varicoses of the ovarian vein or ovarian vein thrombosis and occurs at the point where the ovarian vein...
+This is usually secondary to varicosities of the ovarian vein or ovarian vein thrombosis and occurs at the point where the ovarian v...

-Oxalosis results in supersaturation of calcium oxalate in the urine (hyperoxaluria), which in turn results in nephrolithiasis and cortical nephrocalcinosis.
+Oxalosis is supersaturation of calcium oxalate in the urine (hyperoxaluria), which in turn results in nephrolithiasis and cortical nephrocalcinosis.

 This article focus on the secondary oxalosis, please refer to primary oxalosis for a specific discussion on this entity.

 The pediatric cystic renal diseases are a heterogeneous group of conditions defined by the presence of kidney cysts due to hereditary or non-hereditary causes:

 obstructive cystic renal dysplasia

 The pediatric kidneys follow a growth curve.
 The measurements below are of the longest maximal dimension.
 Measurements in parentheses are one standard deviation.

 0 months 1: female: 4.15 cm (0.35); male: 4.22 cm (0.32)